 1. Modularity for easier troubleshooting

-When working with object-oriented programming languages, you know exactly where to look.
+When working with object-oriented programming languages, you know exactly where to look when something goes wrong.
 “Oh, the car object broke down?
 The problem must be in the Car class!”
-You don’t have to muck through anything else.
+You don’t have to go line-by-line through all your code.

 2. Reuse of code through inheritance

 Suppose that in addition to your Car object, one colleague needs a RaceCar object, and another needs a Limousine object.
 Everyone builds their objects separately but discover commonalities between them.
 In fact, each object is just a different kind of Car.
 This is where the inheritance technique saves time: Create one generic class (Car), and then define the subclasses (RaceCar and Limousine) that are to inherit the generic class’s traits.

 Of course, Limousine and RaceCar still have their unique attributes and functions.
 If the RaceCar object needs a method to “fireAfterBurners” and the Limousine object requires a Chauffeur, each class could implement separate functions just for itself.
 However, because both classes inherit key aspects from the Car class, for example the “drive” or “fillUpGas” methods, your inheriting classes can simply reuse existing code instead of writing these functions all over again.

 What if you want to make a change to all Car objects, regardless of type?
 This is another advantage of the OOP approach.
 Make a change to your Car class, and all car objects will simply inherit the new code.

 Riffing on this example, you now need just a few drivers, or functions, like “driveCar,” driveRaceCar” and “DriveLimousine.”
 RaceCarDrivers share some traits with LimousineDrivers, but other things, like RaceHelmets and BeverageSponsorships, are unique.